 • Embodied Imagination Writing and Journaling

 • Body Work

 • Watsu (Water Therapy)

-• Group Process work and a variety of elective integrative therapies such as Tai Qi and Massage are offered.
+• Group Process work and a variety of elective integrative therapies such as Massage are offered.

 Each unit has a central focus on dream incubation—for over one thousand years the primary medical modality of classical antiquity at the root of Western medicine.
 Dream incubation gives a dreamer access to forms of embodied intelligence far removed from our habitual consciousness, which are seen to correspond to the endogenous healing response present in every living system.

 As a whole, our program is geared towards enhancing the innate ability of the body to heal itself.
 In the same way that conventional medicine attempts to eradicate illness, sanctuary medicine is designed to promote health.
 Based on the understanding that a combination of both works better than each individually, it has been the original principle of Western medicine that the eradication of illness and the promotion of health need to work in tandem.